Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 6.1

-Should be directed to the Committee of the International Children's Games office a minimum of two years before the start of the Games.
+Should be directed to the Committee of the International Children’s Games office a minimum of two years before the start of the proposed Games, where possible.

 Art.
 6.2

-Should correspond with the official ICG bid form.
+Should correspond with the official ICG Bid form and process.

 Art.
 6.3

-The Committee will examine the applications and will make a decision 15 months before the start of the International Children's Games.
+The Committee will examine the applications and will make a decision a minimum of 15 months before the start of the International Children’s Games or as quickly as possible after the Bid Document is received.

 Art.
 7.1

-Will be announced by the city that organizes the International Children's Game, in due time, a year before the start of the games.
+Will be announced by the city that organizes the International Children’s Games, in due time, preferably a year before the start of the games or in a timescale agreed by the Committee.

 Art.
 7.2